floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 Here is the checklist:

-1. create a data container with volumes for both `web` and `nginx` containers.
+1. Create a data container with volumes for both `web` and `nginx` containers.
 2. Mount volumes into both containers
-3. create an `nginx` container that has a site config for serving the contents of the volume mounted
+3. Create an `nginx` container that has a site config for serving the contents of the volume mounted

+<a name="creating-the-volume-container"></a>
 ### Creating the volume container

 Before we add our container, we should reevaluate where exactly we want to store our images.